cropgeeks/hpc-help/publications.rst

 2024:

+- https://doi.org/10.1101/2024.12.19.24319320 - Whole-exome sequencing in children with dyslexia identifies rare variants in CLDN3 and ion channel genes
 - https://doi.org/10.1016/j.dib.2024.110372 - Total mRNA sequence dataset from Pectobacterium atrosepticum colonising potato or radish roots
 - https://doi.org/10.3389/fpls.2024.1415534 - Comparative genomics and transcriptomics reveal differences in effector complement and expression between races of Fusarium oxysporum f.sp. lactucae
 - https://doi.org/10.1016/j.xgen.2024.100580 - A gene with a thousand alleles: The hyper-variable effectors of plant-parasitic nematodes